evatrium/rollup-configured/README.md

 **preset** and **env** - may be used in place of script options.
 Script option will override rollupConfig option.

-**external** - external dependencies to exclude from the build. everything is bundled by default for all presets except for preset "lib".
-You may pass an array of dependencies you'd like to exclude otherwise for any preset.
-Preset lib will exclude packages listed under peerDependencies and dependencies in the package.json, unless external option is set to "none".
+**external** - By default, presets "build_app" and "dev" will bundle everything.
+Preset "lib", however, will exclude all dependencies and peerDependencies listed in the package.json by default.
+To override the default settings, pass "none" to bundle everything or an array of dependencies to exclude from the bundle.
+If an array is passed, it will be joined with any peerDependencies as a list to exclude.

 **target** - web or node (default:web)